Safety Index Synthesis with State-dependent Control Space: Theoretical Results

 \section{Theoretical Results}

 In this section, we formally prove that solving \Cref{problem:nonlinear} yields a feasible safety index described in \Cref{sec:formulation_safe_control}.
-We first prove that solutions to \Cref{problem:synthesis} guarantees both forward invariance within a safe set $\cX_\mathrm{safe}$ and finite-time convergence to that set, then prove that the solution to \Cref{problem:nonlinear} also solves \Cref{problem:synthesis}.
+We first prove that solutions to \Cref{problem:synthesis} \revcolor{guarantee both} forward invariance within a safe set $\cX_\mathrm{safe}$ and finite-time convergence to that set, then prove that the solution to \Cref{problem:nonlinear} also solves \Cref{problem:synthesis}.
 In literature, \cite{liu2014control} provides a preliminary proof of FI given a feasible safety index (e.g., a solution to \Cref{problem:synthesis}).
 The proof however leverages an unproved key assumption\footnote{\cite{liu2014control} also proves FI by induction, but based on an unjustified assumption: if a state $x$ is not reachable under \eqref{eq:safe_control_law}, we have $\phi_n(x) > 0$.
-Such an assumption depends on the characterization of the reachable set which is absent in \cite{liu2014control}.}.
+That assumption depends on the characterization of the reachable set which is absent.}.
 In this work, we prove FI without that assumption.
-In addition, the SIS approach by \cite{zhao2023sos} only considers a special case of \Cref{problem:synthesis} (see \Cref{sec:SIS_formulation}), lacking the FTC guarantee.
-We will show that our method fills that gap.

-We first define the $m^\mathrm{th}~(m\in[0,n])$ principal set as the intersection of zero sub-level sets of the $m+1$ highest order safety indices defined by $\phi_n$.
+In addition, the SIS approach by \cite{zhao2023sos} only considers a special case of \Cref{problem:synthesis}, lacking the FTC.
+To proceed, we first define the $m^\mathrm{th}~(m\in[0,n])$ principal set as the intersection of zero sub-level sets of the $m+1$ highest order safety indices defined by $\phi_n$.

 \begin{definition}[Principal Set $\cX_m(\phi_n)$] Given a safety index $\phi_n = \prod_{i=1}^{n}(1+a_i s)\phi_0$ ($n\geq 0$), the $m^\mathrm{th}~(m\in[0,n])$ principal set $\cX_m(\phi_n) \defeq \{x \mid \phi_j(x) \leq 0,~\forall j=n-m,\dots,n\}$ where $\phi_j = \prod_{i=1}^{j}(1+a_i s)\phi_0$. \end{definition}